Sequence-10/alx-low_level_programming/0x02-funtions_nested_loops/README.md

-This is a read me file for my root folder
+This is a read me file for the root